erigontech/erigon/TESTING.md

 In this example, the Unwind starts with the stage `[1/14 Headers]` reporting the reorg: `reorg=true` and also showing how back do we need to rewind to perform the reorg: `forkBlockNumber=12101884`.
 After that, all the stages are unwound in the "Unwinding order", which is almost the reverse order of stages, but with some exceptions (like `TxPool` stage).
-After unwinding all the stages to the `forkBlockNumber`, turbo-geth applies the new chain branch, in the example above it is two new blocks.
+After unwinding all the stages to the `forkBlockNumber`, Erigon applies the new chain branch, in the example above it is two new blocks.
 In the `Timings` log output one can see the timings of unwinding stages as well as timings of normal stage operation when the chain branch is applied.